OleksandrBazhyn/OleksandrBazhyn/README.md

 ## About me 🧑🏻‍💼
 I am currently working as a Technical Support Manager, providing consultations for the most widely used commercial reporting software in Ukraine.
 Alongside my client support duties, I proactively initiate and independently implement automation of various business processes within my company.

-I am pursuing a Bachelor's degree in Computer Science, studying a wide range of mathematical and technical topics, and collaborating with many talented young professionals.
+I am pursuing a Bachelor's degree in Computer Science, studying a wide range of mathematical and technical topics, while collaborating with many talented young professionals.

 I love cooking at home.
-Since childhood, I have often ridden and traveled by bicycle.
-I really enjoy poetry and fishing.
-In my free time, besides fishing, coding, and studying, I watch movies or anime.
+Since childhood, I have often ridden a bike and gone on cycling trips.
+I also really enjoy poetry and fishing.
+In my free time, apart from fishing, coding, and studying, I like watching movies and anime.

 ## 🛠 Tech Stack